Genetic Counseling (GEN)

 Principles of oncology, cancer genetics, inherited syndromes, assessment, therapies and management in cancer care.
 Application to genetic counseling with an emphasis on familial and inherited risks.

-GEN 618 Psychosocial Seminar 1
+GEN 618 Genetic Counseling Seminar 1

 GEN 625 Introduction to Research Methods and Genetic Counseling Literature 2